 When the replication of phage weakens the cell wall structure and exceeds the available space within the bacterium cell, the cell wall bursts and the new phage are released into the environment to encounter and destroy additional target bacteria in the same process.

-Each time a bacterium is infected by a phage, approximately 100 new phage are produced and released into the immediate vicinity.
+Each time a bacterium is infected by a phage, approximately 100 new phage are produced.

 Because this process continues until all available bacteria are destroyed, our products actually increase in effectiveness in an exponential manner.

-Once all the target bacteria have been destroyed, the remaining phage break down into common biological particles that are naturally absorbed back into environment.
+Once all the target bacteria have been destroyed, the remaining phage break down into common biological particles and are absorbed back into the environment.

-OmniLytics, Inc.’s proprietary formulas and processes optimize the use of natural bacteriophage for commercial applications.
-Bacteriophage solutions are natural, environmentally friendly, safe and effective.
+OmniLytics, Inc.’s proprietary formulas and processes optimize the use of bacteriophage technology for commercial applications.